ASPiRA GenetiX Carrier Screening

 Focuses on 6 of the most common genetic disorders seen within the general population.
 Carrier screening for these disorders has been recommended by the American College of Obstetricians and Gynecologists (ACOG) and the American College of Medical Genetics and Genomics (ACMG).
 (Cystic Fibrosis, Spinal Muscular Atrophy, Fragile X Syndrome, Hemoglobinapathies (HBB and HBA), Sickle Cell Disease).

-Carrier Screening 155 Gene Panel
+Expanded Carrier Screening Panel (158 Genes)

 Note: Male patients will not be screened for X-linked conditions.